 With respect to co-channel interference from FSS into IMT-Advanced, studies have provided a range of margins relative to the required I/N criterion (from 9 to –11 dB) depending on the assumptions (particularly the type of IMT-Advanced base station considered and the FSS space station e.i.r.p. density).
 As a result, the IMT-Advanced base and mobile stations may experience interference from emissions of authorized satellite networks.

-MFCN – RADIOLOCATION CO-EXISTENCE
+coexistence between MFCN and RADIOLOCATION services

 The sections below summarize results obtained in previous studies of ECC and ITU-R related to adjacent band co-existence between MFCN/BWA above 3400 MHz and Radiolocation, which in Region 1 has a primary allocation in 3300 – 3400 MHz.